-- Enroll full-time in a departmental-approved research group, beginning the second semester, and each semester thereafter. - Upper Level Lecture Courses (additional information can be found on page 15) Maintain an overall GPA of 3.0 (B) or higher in upper level lecture courses - CHEM 600 Chemistry Seminars (additional information can be found on page 16) - Receive a semester grade of 3.0 (B) or higher - A grade of 2.67 (B-) or below will place the student on probation - CHEM 700 Teaching Practicum (additional information can be found on page 20) - Receive a semester grade of 3.0 (B) or higher - A grade of 2.67 (B-) or below will place the student on probation - CHEM 800 Graduate Research (additional information can be found on page 20) Failure to maintain satisfactory grades and sufficient progress in research will result in probation and possible dismissal. - Receive a semester grade of 3.0 (B) or higher - A grade of 2.67 (B-) or below will place the student on probation
+- Enroll full-time in a departmental-approved research group, beginning the second semester, and each semester thereafter. - Upper Level Lecture Courses - Maintain an overall GPA of 3.0 (B) or higher in upper level lecture courses - CHEM 600 Chemistry Seminars - Receive a semester grade of 3.0 (B) or higher - A grade of 2.67 (B-) or below will place the student on probation - CHEM 700 Teaching Practicum - Receive a semester grade of 3.0 (B) or higher - \circ A grade of 2.67 (B-) or below will place the student on probation

+• CHEM 800 - Graduate Research

+Failure to maintain satisfactory grades and sufficient progress in research will result in probation and possible dismissal.

+- Receive a semester grade of 3.0 (B) or higher - A grade of 2.67 (B-) or below will place the student on probation

-All graduate students are evaluated annually to ensure the student is making appropriate progress towards the degree (see "Section XI - Example of Online Student Evaluation").
+Graduate students are evaluated annually to ensure the student is making appropriate progress towards the degree (see "Section XI - Example of Online Student Evaluation").
 The student, advisor, or department may request a meeting between the student and a faculty committee at any time to evaluate progress or to determine a course of action.
 If progress is unsatisfactory, the committee may recommend a semester of probation.
-This could result in dismissal from the program, should progress remain unsatisfactory in the probationary period or therafter.
+This could result in dismissal from the program, should progress remain unsatisfactory in the probationary period or thereafter.
 A second probation may lead to dismissal.